Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: Proof of Theorem

-Item (i) holds because $k_1-k_0$ was minimal and we are assuming that $\dist_U(x,gx)\le14E$.
-Item (ii) holds by construction.
-Moreover, if $j<0$, then no geodesic from $\pi_U(g^jx)$ to $\pi_U(x)$ can come $5E$--close to $y$, and hence cannot come $E$--close to $\rho^V_U$.
+Moreover, if $j<0$, then no geodesic from $\pi_U(g^jx)$ to $\pi_U(x)$ can come $5E$--close to $g^{-k_0}y$, and hence cannot come $E$--close to $\rho^V_U$, by the choice of $k_0$.
 Lemma~\ref{lem:BGIA} thus implies that $\dist_V(g^jx,x)\le E$, and so (iii) holds.
 Item (iv) holds for a similar reason.
 Together with the assumption on $V_n$, these imply (v).
-The final item holds since $V_n$ is $\nest$--maximal. \end{proof}
+The final item holds by items (iii) and (iv) and our $\nest$--maximal choice of $V_n$. \end{proof}